theorchard/linters/Readme.md

 * `disableJs`: (only for the watcher task) if you don't want to watch changes on js files.
 * `jsFiles`: additional js files to consider or ignore.
 The linter will always check against all `.js`.
 * `scssFiles`: additional scss files to consider or ignore.
 The linter will always check against all `.scss` files.
+* `phpFiles`: additional php files to consider or ignore.
+The linter will always check against all `.php` files.

 ### Linter task sets: